etc5523-2020/r-package-assessment-brenwin1/README.md

 <!-- badges: end -->

-`covidseasonality` package contains all the tools needed to make the its corresponding `Shiny` app.
-This package aims to improve the app’s accessibility and readability.
-It also provides a means to review seasonal change in cases across the world.
+`covidseasonality` package aims to assess the novel coronavirus seasonality effects by examining the cases in each hemisphere as cold weather migrates to the Northern Hemisphere.
+Also, it improves its corresponding app’s accessibility and readability.

 ## Installation